Why Keep a Dream Journal? The Benefits

 The most common hurdle is the belief that you "don't dream."
 In reality, everyone dreams multiple times a night during REM cycles.
 The issue is purely one of recall.

-By keeping a journal (or using a voice-to-text app like DreamStream) by your bedside, and committing to writing something every morning, you train your reticular activating system (RAS) to pay attention to your internal world.
+By keeping a journal, or using a dream journal with AI visuals by your bedside, and committing to writing something every morning, you train your attention to notice your internal world.

 Share this article